 Is there a vetting process to ensure the recipients of the information are trustworthy and reliable?

-Once the material is transmitted is there a sufficient security culture and practices to maintain the confidentiality of the information for the short time that the knowledge if relevant.
+Once the material is transmitted, is there a sufficient security culture or practices to maintain the confidentiality of the information for the short time that the knowledge is relevant?

 Do you know if the information is distributed further (tertiary distribution)?